themesberg/flowbite-svelte/src/routes/docs/pages/quickstart.md

 ---
 layout: componentLayout
-breadcrumb_title: Getting Started - Flowbite Svelte
+breadcrumb_title: Quickstart - Flowbite Svelte
-title: Getting Started - Flowbite Svelte
+title: Quickstart - Flowbite Svelte
 component_title: Quickstart
 dir: Pages
-description: How to get started with Flowbite Svelte
+description: Learn how to get started with the free and open-source Flowbite Svelte UI component library based on the utility classes from Tailwind CSS
 ---

 <script>
   import { A, P, List, Li } from '$lib'
 </script>

-You can install Flowbite-Svelte by using the <A href='/extend/flowbite-svelte-starter'>Flowbite-Svelte-Start</A> or from scratch.
+You can install Flowbite Svelte by using the <A href='/extend/flowbite-svelte-starter'>flowbite-svelte-start</A> or from scratch.

-## Installing from scratch
+## Getting started

+Learn how to get started with Flowbite Svelte by following the quickstart guide and start leveraging the interactive Svelte components coupled with Flowbite and Tailwind CSS.

-### SvelteKit
+### Using SvelteKit

 You can install SvelteKit or Svelte to start your app.
 For SvelteKit: